Prompt Engineering Guide

 • Model are apt to self-evaluate their own samples.
 In most cases, they can correctly identify whether their predictions are correct or incorrect.

-Self-evaluation results for Lambada 52B1
+Self-evaluation results for Lambada 52B

-• Larger models are better at self-calibration.
+• Larger models are better at Self-Calibration.

-Larger models make fewer self-calibration errors1
+Larger models make fewer Self-Calibration errors

 Limitations of Self-Calibration